 - Dipsogenic diabetes insipidus or primary polydipsia - Currently, there are no effective treatments for dipsogenic DI.
 Doctors will recommend decreasing fluid intake and sucking on ice cubes in order to increase saliva production and to relieve the feeling of thirst.
 Patients who wake up multiple times at night to go to the bathroom may be prescribed a low dose of the synthetic hormone desmopressin to decrease urine output at night.

 - Gestational diabetes insipidus - Treatment typically involves a prescription of the synthetic hormone desmopressin.

-Outcomes for individuals with diabetes insipidus will depend on the cause of the condition.
-If treated early and properly, patients will not experience severe health complications due to diabetes insipidus.
+Outcomes for individuals with this condition will depend on the cause of the condition.
+If treated early and properly, patients will not experience severe health complications.